-For ten thousand years, humans have asked the same question: what should I do today?
+For millennia, humans have asked the same question: what should I do today?

 The farmer asked it and the answer was: tend the field.
 The soldier asked it and the answer was: follow orders.
 The merchant asked it and the answer was: buy low, sell high.
 The worker asked it and the answer was: perform the task your employer assigns.